zy55769068/mcp-router/README.md

 MCP Router is a free Windows and MacOS app that allows you to manage MCP servers from a single interface with secure access control and logging.

-It supports both local and remote MCP servers and can connect to any MCP server from any registry (Zapier, Smithy, etc).
+It supports both local and remote MCP servers and can connect to any MCP server from any registry.

 No login required.
 English and Japanese are supported.